simonlevine/mobile_classification/README.md

-# sample_deeplearning
+# Classifying
-A toy deep learning exercise on mobile product attributes.
+A toy classification exercise on mobile product attributes.